WiredPea/wiredpea/sites/all/modules/freelinking/modules/freelinking_prepopulate/README.txt

   rendered with markdown when you visit `/admin/help/freelinking_prepopulate`.

-## INSTALLATION
+INSTALLATION

 1. Install as you would normally install a contributed drupal module.
 See: [Installing modules][3] for further information.
 2. To configure the module, navigate to Configuration > Content authoring > Freelinking settings.
-There should be a panel headed *Freelinking_prepopulate Plugin Settings*, abd a new option ("Add a link to create content") added to the failback menu for *Nodetitle*.
+There should be a panel headed *Freelinking_prepopulate Plugin Settings*, abd a new option ("Add a link to create content") added to the failover menu for *Nodetitle*.

-## API AND UTILITIES
+API AND UTILITIES

 For API functions and examples of their use, see `freelinking_prepopulate.api.php`.